nuxodin/ie11CustomProperties/README.md

 There are problems with !important.
 I need a minimal, reproducible testcase on https://jsbin.com/

 #### Stylesheets outside the domain
-Conversions will not work across domains, add *ie-ignore* tag to the link element so the polyfill ignores this sheet without crashing the site.
+If you'd prefer the polyfill to ignore (not run) on a particular stylesheet add the  *iecp-ignore* tag to the link element.

 ## Tests
 [See the tests](https://rawcdn.githack.com/nuxodin/ie11CustomProperties/6c465d21a8c043a45cba939995bb434966048377/tests.html)